Type and hit ENTER

 Excitement has been building for a while about the release of the debut album by My Precious Bunny, which is released today on Bella Union.
 This is the solo project of Lily Wolter backed by an increasingly joyous crack team of some of the best musicians in Brighton.

 They have been stealing the show at various Brighton festivals from Mutations to Homegrown and the Great Escape.
-As a lucky witness to several of those shows it has been a joy to witness this band grow in confidence and flower into a thing of beauty.
+As a lucky witness to several of those shows it has been a pleasure to see this band grow in confidence and flower into a thing of beauty.

 Team Source could not be more excited.